Fizi Territory: Rise of Twirwaneho and Makanika's defection

 In response to Twirwaneho's growing strength, prominent Mayi-Mayi leaders, such as William Yakutumba and Trésor Ebuela wa Seba, began forming a coalition of armed groups toward the end of 2020.
 This informal alliance included factions such as the National Coalition of the People for the Sovereignty of Congo (CNPSC), the Forces des Patriotes pour la Défense du Congo–Mouvement de Libération (FPDC-ML), the Forces Armées "Biloze Bishambuke" (FABB), among others.
 Though lacking a centralized command, the coalition allowed for increased operational coordination, joint attacks, and mutual reinforcement.
-From late 2019 to 2020, both the Twirwaneho and Mayi-Mayi militias actively engaged in armed operations, sustaining their efforts through attacks on positions held by the FARDC and via support from sympathetic communities.
+From late 2019 to 2020, both the Twirwaneho and Mayi-Mayi militias actively engaged in armed operations, and sustained their efforts through attacks on positions held by the FARDC and via support from sympathetic communities.
 The United Nations Group of Experts reported that during this period, at least 46 FARDC personnel, particularly from the 12th Rapid Reaction Brigade stationed in the Hauts-Plateaux, were arrested on charges related to arms trafficking.
-The Twirwaneho militia further consolidated its strength following the defection of high-ranking FARDC officers, most notably Colonel Charles Sematama in February 2021.
-The militia reportedly coerced members of the Banyamulenge community to contribute recruits under threat of violence.
+Twirwaneho further consolidated its strength following the defection of high-ranking FARDC officers, most notably Colonel Charles Sematama in February 2021.
+The militia reportedly coerced Banyamulenge members to contribute recruits under threat of violence.
 Between September 2021 and early 2022, at least three Banyamulenge leaders, including local authorities in Minembwe, were assassinated for resisting recruitment efforts or for their perceived support of rival factions, such as Gumino.
 The leader of the IDP camp in Mikenge was also abducted in October 2021.